ilsilfverskiold/Awesome-LLM-Resources-List/guides/RAG/Custom/query_3.md

 (latency is ~23.16s seconds end-to-end)
 (retrieval is ~5.3 seconds)

-**Original Query:** does long context windows now remove the need for RAG?
+**Original Query:** why is everyone saying RAG doesn’t scale? how are people fixing that?

 **LLM answer:**